ArdenKolodner/CCI-SQL-XLSX-Importer-Exporter/README.md

 `-ltn, --log-table-names`: Display a log message for each table that is loaded/detected.
 `-lr, --log-records`: Display a log message for each record.
 `-lf, --log-fields`: Display a log message for each field in a table.

+### XLSX-to-SQL Specific
+Delete input file:
+`-d, --delete-xlsx`: Open the generated file once it's complete.
+`-p, --preserve-xlsx`: Do not open the file.
+Default behavior is to DELETE the XLSX file!
+This is done so that there aren't 2 competing versions of the data floating around.

 # Important Info
 ## Don't Start an XLSX File from Scratch